ZacharyRSmith/react-router-navigation-prompt/README.md

 ## Overview

 Promps user to confirm navigation.
-A replacement component for the react-router `<Prompt/>`.
+A replacement component for the react-router `<Prompt/>` (this still uses react-router to work).
 Allows for more flexible dialogs.

 Note: Navigation away from your site, reload, or closing tab/window will also prompt navigation confirmation when `<NavigationPrompt/>`'s `props.when` is truthy.
 Usually, browsers handle this navigation UX themselves, leading to vanilla alert boxes.
 Also, many browsers require users to interact with your site before confirming navigation away.